inezamanda/inezamanda/README.md

 ### Hi there, my name is Inez👋

-I'm an Informatics Student at Sepuluh Nopember Institute of Technology.
-I have experience on backend development using Java SpringBoot.
+I'm a student at Apple Developer Academy Cohort 2022.
+I have experiences on backend development using Java SpringBoot.
+Currently learning iOS Development with UIKit and SwiftUI.

 My goto stack right now :
 - web : springboot, java web
 - mobile : swiftUI, UIKit

-Currently learning iOS Development with UIKit and SwiftUI.

 Here you'll find some of my works on backend and mobile development.